 - 5.11 A key feature of the town is the ten distinct character areas located outside the town centre conservation area.
-The NPPF supports the promotion or reinforcement of local distinctiveness. - 5.12 Each of Farnham's areas has an individual character ranging from the verdant character of South Farnham (Waverley) with single houses in large gardens with mature trees and hedges laid out along roads with wide green verges and street trees to the small workers' flint and red brick cottages along narrow, winding lanes in Hale and Heath End. - 5.13 The Farnham Design Statement identifies the distinctive character of each of these areas and was adopted as a material consideration by Waverley Borough Council in 2010. - 5.14 New development should respond to the distinctive character of the area within which it is located and reflect the identity of the local context of Farnham.
+The NPPF states that plans provide a framework for creating distinctive places, with a consistent and high quality standard of design. - 5.12 Each of Farnham's areas has an individual character ranging from the verdant character of South Farnham (Waverley) with single houses in large gardens with mature trees and hedges laid out along roads with wide green verges and street trees to the small workers' flint and red brick cottages along narrow, winding lanes in Hale and Heath End. - 5.13 The Farnham Design Statement identifies the distinctive character of each of these areas and was adopted as a material consideration by Waverley Borough Council in 2010. - 5.14 New development should respond to the distinctive character of the area within which it is located and reflect the identity of the local context of Farnham.